- Search for a Leaflet

-If you think you may have given your child too much lamotrigine, contact your doctor or local NHS services (111 in England and Scotland; 0845 4647 in Wales) or take your child to hospital.
+If you think you may have given your child too much lamotrigine, contact your doctor or local NHS services (see details at end of leaflet) or take your child to hospital.

 Take the medicine packaging with you, even if it is empty.
 This will be useful to the doctor.
 Have the packaging with you if you telephone for advice.

 We use medicines to make our children better, but sometimes they cause effects that we don’t want (side-effects).

 If your child develops a blotchy red skin rash, contact your doctor straight away, as your child may be allergic to lamotrigine.
 The rash may be anywhere on the body, and you may also see blisters in the mouth.
 This reaction is most likely to be seen during the first 8 weeks of taking lamotrigine.
 It is more likely if your child is already taking another medicine for epilepsy called sodium valproate.

 If your child has such a rash and is also generally unwell and has a fever (high temperature above 38°C) or unusual bruises or bleeding, take them to your doctor or hospital straight away, as this may indicate a more serious reaction.

 - Your child’s skin may become more sensitive to sunlight.
 Keep them out of strong sun.
 When outdoors, they should wear a long-sleeved top, trousers and a hat and should use a high-factor sun screen (at least SPF 30).